Karl Ingebrigtsen

-He was born in Hattfjelldal to farmers Inge Ingebrigtsen and Marie Bergsnev.
+He was born in Hattfjelldal Municipality to farmers Inge Ingebrigtsen and Marie Bergsnev.
 He served as a deputy representative to the Parliament of Norway from Nordland for the periods 1973–1977 and 1977–1981.
 During most of his second term, he met as a full representative while Eivind Bolle was a member of cabinet.
 Ingebrigtsen was then elected as a full representative for the term 1981–1985.